We are currently NOT accepting interns until further notice. We will let you know when the project will be available

 If you would like to conduct your own research on topics that we do not cover, we can facilitate the process of obtaining a research permit.
 This can be very time consuming so keep this in mind when applying.
 The added costs for a permit to be issues is of $900.

 Project Fee includes all food, accommodation, airport/ferry pickup, in-country support, project activities and research support.

 What’s Not included

 Flights, insurance, visas (if applicable) and vaccinations.
-Full assistance will be provided in getting all these arranged if you choose the Support Package (below).
+Full assistance will be provided in getting all these arranged if you choose our Premium Support.